dzooli/tvtrader-store/README.md

 During the setup process, the InfluxDB read-write and read-only tokens are automatically stored in Vault.
 The importer service authenticates with Vault to retrieve these tokens when needed, providing a secure approach for managing sensitive credentials.

-### Keycloak (Legacy)

-The Keycloak service was previously used for:
-- Secure storage for authentication tokens
-- Identity and access management
-- Integration with the setup process to store InfluxDB tokens
-- Persistent storage using Docker volumes

-Note: Keycloak is being phased out in favor of Vault for secret management.
-It is kept for backward compatibility.

 ### Importer